The first thing I answer in mandala classes is “What is a mandala?

 We resonate with and trust circles.
 A newborn begins to see in a circle.
 The sun is a circle.
 Consider these familiar circles: the earth, the moon, flowers, eyes, faces, stars, snowflakes, halos, wreaths, cookies, wheels, gears, icons, buttons, the Olympics symbol which has five interlocking rings of different colors, representing the five major continents of the world united together in a spirit of healthy competition.

-Once a circle is drawn on a paper or canvas, it’s easier for the mind to be OK with filling it up!
+Once a circle is drawn on paper or canvas, it’s easier for the mind to be OK with filling it up with symbols and drawings.